wallicestene/wallicestene/README.md

 - 👋 Hi, I’m @wallicestene
 - 👀 I’m interested in web and software development.
 - 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on web and software development.
+- 💞️ I’m looking to collaborate with Frontend developers
 - 📫 How to reach me +2547 94848717 instagram: @wallicestene
 twitter: @wallicestene